-KEYWORDS: environment, clean room, sterile compounding
+KEYWORDS: Environment, Clean room, Sterile compounding

 - 1. Floor is swept and mopped daily by the environmental services staff.
 Hospital approved sanitizing agents for floors will be utilized.
-When complete this is documented on the environmental cleaning log. - 2.
-Cleaning tools such as wipers, buckets, sponges and mops shall be non-shedding and used only in the clean room.
+When complete this is documented on the environmental cleaning log. - Cleaning tools such as wipers, buckets, sponges and mops shall be nonshedding and used only in the clean room.
 Separate cleaning supplies will be used for the general pharmacy.
 At the end of the work shift all equipment and supplies are cleaned and/or stored. - 3.
-All counter areas, shelves and exposed flat surfaces are dusted and sanitized at least monthly, using a hospital-approved disinfectant. - 4.
-In the anteroom all packing and boxes are removed as soon as incoming supplies are unpacked.
+All counter areas, and easily reachable exposed flat surfaces will be cleaned daily using a 797 compliant disinfectant. - 4.
+All shelves and exposed flat surfaces are cleaned and sanitized every month, using a 797 compliant disinfectant.

-- 5. Unpackaged IV products shall have all loose cardboard and paper remnants removed before placing in storage. - 6.
-Supplies are not left on the floor or stored on top of the laminar flow hoods at any time. - 7.
-Waste containers should be emptied as necessary during the course of the work day. - 8.
-Waste containers are removed from the clean room to be emptied. - 9.
-Removal of the plastic bag liner will be done in the ante room away from laminar hoods to minimize agitation of dust in the clean room area.
+- 5. In the anteroom all packing and boxes are removed as soon as incoming supplies are unpacked. - 6 Unpackaged IV products shall have all loose cardboard and paper remnants removed before placing in storage. - 7 Supplies are not left on the floor or stored on top of the laminar flow hoods at any time. - 8.
+Waste containers should be emptied as necessary during the course of the work day. - a.
+Waste containers are removed from the clean room to be emptied. - b.
+Removal of the plastic bag liner will be done in the ante room away from laminar hoods to minimize airflow disruption in the clean room area.